 9. SUP Around the Island

-I really wanted to try this but with all the gross sargasso and sea grass invasion, I decided to skip it.
+I really wanted to try this but with all the gross sargasso and seagrass invasion, I decided to skip it.
 Our hotel, Seaside Cabanas, offered SUPs for $25 Bz an hour and I saw a few other providers.
-This company offers SUP tours!
+This company can arrange a SUP tour.

 Getting there: varies on location.